shieldgenerator7/CreatureCombat/CreatureCombatTerritory_Rules.md

 In this game, there are two card types: Creature cards and Land cards.
 Creatures are the units that you send into battle, and Lands are the battlegrounds where you send them to fight.

-You need to bring a deck of Creatures and a deck of 25 Lands.
+You need to bring a deck of Creatures and a deck of 20 Lands.
 Creature decks must have a total combined cost of 100 points, as determined by each Creature’s cost.
 There is no card minimum or maximum for the Creature deck.
 There is no limit to how many copies of a particular Creature you can have in your deck.
 See page TODO for more detailed Deck construction rules.

 You will also need some way to keep track of Damage counters and Rest counters.
 A set of dice, trackers, tokens, and pips are all good options.
 Damage counters are often between 5 and 10, but can go as high as 50 and beyond in rare cases.
 Rest counters usually go between 1 and 3, and rarely get above 5.

 You will most likely want to use card sleeves for both your Creature Cards and Land cards, especially for your Land cards.
-Your Land cards will be shuffled in with your opponent's Land cards, so it’s important that you have distinct sleeves so you can easily find your Land cards after the game is over.
+Your Land cards will be shuffled into a combined deck with your opponent's Land cards, so it’s important that you have distinct sleeves so you can easily find your Land cards after the game is over.

+You will need someway to mark the numbers 1 – 5 on each of the lands, and 1-5 in each player’s deploy zone.
+Numbered tokens, playing cards, and dice are all good options.
+For a 2 player game, you will need 3 sets of these 1-5 markers, for a total of 15 markers.

+You may also need a divider, to keep other players from seeing your deploy zone.
+This is optional though.

 # Setup

-1. Shuffle your Land deck.
+1. Shuffle your 20-card Land deck.
-2. Shuffle your opponent’s Land deck.
+2. Shuffle your opponent’s 20-card Land deck.
+3. Shuffle the deck of 10 random neutral Lands.
-3. Shuffle your Land deck into your opponent's Land deck, creating a combined Land deck.
+4. Shuffle your Land deck and your opponent's Land deck into the neutral Land deck, creating a combined Land deck of 50 cards.
-4. Place your Creature deck face down on the table.
+5. Place your Creature pile face down on the table.
 No need to shuffle it.
 This is your Ready pile.

 # Table Layout